xdemocle/remix-i18n-boilerplate/README.md

 pnpm run deploy
 ```

-This will build your Remix application and deploy it to Cloudflare Pages.
+This will build your Remix application and deploy it to Cloudflare Workers.
 You can also use the following commands for development and testing:

 - `pnpm run dev` - Start the development server
 - `pnpm run build` - Build the application